 The semi-structured interviews with former students were simple to conduct, record, transcribe and analyse.
 All interviews took place in a pub and also a coffee shop and in one of these occasions, three learners attended, this was requested to save time for them and also so that transport could be shared.
 The participants also were keen to meet for a catch up.
-Recording the interviews and transcribing was a simple process, Cohen et al. (2011) suggests that transcribing direct speech not only provides an accurate record of the interview but also provides additional data in terms of the language chosen by the interviewee.
-While this process was occurring I had to maintain my objectively but there is a possibility that this approach may have led to a more subjective and less objective view of the data.
+Recording the interviews and transcribing was a simple process, Cohen et al. (2011) suggests that transcribing direct speech not only provides an accurate record of the interviewe but also provides additional data in terms of the language chosen by the interviewee.
+While this approach may have led to a more subjective and less objective view of the data.